climatecoach/climatecoach.github.io/cancellation/index.md

 ---
 title: Cancellation policy
-description: Everything you need to know about canceling your Climate Coach product accounts.
+description: Everything you need to know about canceling your Climate Coach account.
 ---

 # Cancellation policy